nusenu/ansible-relayor/README.md

 Non OS specific tags:
 * install - installs tor but does not start or enable it
 * createdir - creates (empty) datadirs only, usefull for migration (requires tor to be installed)
-* configure - regenerated torrc files and reloads tor (requires tor to be installed)
+* configure - regenerated torrc files and reloads tor (requires previously configured tor instances)

 So if you have a big family and you are about to add an OpenBSD host you typically make two steps